Women's Conference 2018 - Amplify

 Anne and Carlos have been married for twelve years and are parents to Nathaniel and Hannah.
 She enjoys walks on the beach, cheerleading really loud at her kids sporting events and exploring new cafés.

-Marlene Chapman was born in Johannesburg, South Africa where she met and married a Canadian, Greg, who was travelling with a Christian Music Evangelistic group in Southern Africa.
+Marlene was born in Johannesburg, South Africa where she met and married a Canadian, Greg, who was travelling with a Christian Music Evangelistic group.
 They have been married for almost 40 years.
-They have three married children and four beautiful grandchildren, with a fifth on the way.
+They have three married children and five beautiful grandchildren.
 They have lived in South Africa, the USA, Canada, and England serving on staff in various churches and ministries.
 Marlene is the primary administrator for the Ten Days Short Term Missions department of Every Nation Churches and Ministries.
 This year she has coordinated missions trips to the Dominican Republic, Baja and Johannesburg, South Africa.

 Josie is a business owner, wife, and advocate for the modern woman to help her understand the word of God as she navigates the different seasons of life.
 Her passion is for women to be equipped for the battle and transformed for Christ, experiencing Him in three-dimensions and technicolour.
 Born in Cape Town and raised in Canada, this global perspective is something she brings in to both work and ministry.
 She and her husband Josiah both work in the design industry and enjoy the everyday stuff of marriage, travelling, and seeking to grow closer to God as they live life together.